American Polo Pioneer

 "I didn't want to play polo to beat the men, that wasn't the point.
 The point was, I liked the game, period!"

-Polo pioneer Sue Sally Hale is credited with breaking the gender barrier in American polo, when, after 20 years of trying, she gained membership in the sport's national governing body.
+Polo pioneer Sue Sally Hale is credited with breaking the gender barrier in American polo.

 By the time she had turned 11 years old she knew what she wanted to be, "a bronc buster or a polo player".
 The year was 1949.
-Unfortunately for Sue Sally, there was no organized polo for women after WWII, and women polo players weren't permitted to join the United States Polo Association (USPA).
+Unfortunately for Sue Sally, there was no organized polo for women after WWII, and women weren't permitted player handicaps within the United States Polo Association (USPA).
 Thus began her epic journey, from swinging her polo mallet at rocks on a vacant lot, all the way to Polo's Hall of Fame.

-On January 1st of 1972, she once again mailed in her application for membership to the United States Polo Association.
+On January 1st of 1972, Sue Sally once again mailed in her application for a player handicap to the United States Polo Association.
 This time, her unwavering hope, faith and determination, finally paid off.
-After more than 80 years of being a men polo players only organization, the USPA opened its playing membership to women polo players and admitted Sue Sally Hale as its highest rated female member.
+After more than 80 years of men polo players only, the USPA opened its playing membership to women and admitted Sue Sally Hale as its highest handicapped female player.
 She was finally eligible to compete in officially sanctioned polo tournaments with the men.
 "It was largely due to her determined efforts in reapplying and writing to the USPA, the Governors reached the decision to accept women as registered players", said an article at the time.

 With a career in polo that spanned more than fifty years, Sue Sally achieved many historic firsts for women in American polo, all the while mentoring and reinforcing the positive role of women as professional polo players, instructors, managers, and organizers.
 Named one of "20 Who Left Their Mark, A Tribute To Those Whose Unique Contributions Shaped American Polo", her accomplishments and contributions to polo were recognized next to such polo legends as: Harry Payne Whitney, James Gordon Bennett, Devereaux Milburn, Cecil Smith, Thomas Hitchcock Jr., John T Oxley, Paul Butler, Northrup Knox, Dr, William (Billy) Linfoot, and Carlton Beal.